vic-ma/howtodismantle.github.io/_posts/2025-06-29-How-to-Build-a-Company-Newsstand-with-Just-a-SharePoint-List-(and-Peakboard-Magic).md

 This then triggers the reload event of the data flow.
 So, in order to update the news article and image on screen, we create a reload event for the data flow.

-Our reload event sets the news article's text, and the image's file name.
+Our reload event sets the news article's text, and the image's filename.
 We don't need to handle the other on-screen elements---the title and subtitle---in this reload event.
 That's because they use data binding to update themselves automatically.
 We only need this manual script for the formatted HTML text and the image source.

 ![image](/assets/2025-06-29/140.png)